tetsuromorimura/reinforce-joey/README.md

 **Warning!** When running on *GPU* you need to manually install the suitable PyTorch version for your [CUDA](https://developer.nvidia.com/cuda-zone) version.
 This is described in the [PyTorch installation instructions](https://pytorch.org/get-started/locally/).

 ## Acknowledgements
-Thanks to [Michael Staniek](https://github.com/MStaniek) who was a great help with the implementations
+Thanks a lot to [Michael Staniek](https://github.com/MStaniek) who helped with implementation details and his knowledge about Reinforcement Learning

 ## Reference
 If you use Joey NMT in a publication or thesis, please cite the following [paper](https://arxiv.org/abs/1907.12484):